delvedor/Tyval/README.md

 - [x] Split test in multiple files
 - [x] New string validation functions
 - [x] Browser version
-- [ ] Improve lib code readability
+- [x] Improve lib code readability
-- [ ] In toFunction, move function parameters inside function blocks to avoid naming conflicts
+- [x] In toFunction, move function parameters inside function blocks to avoid naming conflicts
 - [ ] Add `Any` type
+- [ ] Make compatible extend/getArgs with es6
+- [ ] Improve generated code readability

 ## Contributing
 If you feel you can help in any way, be it with examples, extra testing, or new features please open a pull request or open an issue.